 So why did Minister Fartaag come to Ouagadougou rather than Washington or Paris?

-Because Burkina Faso has developed counter-terrorism tactics that Somalia desperately wants to study.
-The Volunteers for the Defense of the Homeland (VDP) — a state-legislated civilian militia force — has become a formal pillar of Burkinabè strategy.
-Somalia has its own Ma’awisley vigilantes, but they operate organically, often fueling inter-clan blood feuds.
-The VDP model offers something Somalia lacks: integration into the military chain of command.
+Because Burkina Faso — alongside its AES partners Mali and Niger — has developed counter-terrorism tactics that Somalia desperately wants to study.
+The Volunteers for the Defense of the Homeland (VDP), a state-legislated civilian militia force, has become a formal pillar of Burkinabè strategy.
+Somalia has its own clan-based Ma’awiisley vigilantes, but they operate organically, often fueling inter-clan blood feuds.
+The VDP model offers something Somalia lacks: integration into the formal military chain of command.
+But Somalia can also take “negative insight” from Burkina Faso’s experience, where inadequate oversight of militias has sometimes fueled ethnic violence — a critical lesson for Somalia’s fragile clan balance.

-Burkina Faso has also perfected “sensor-to-shooter” drone integration, where ground troops with laser designators guide Turkish airstrikes in real time.
+Burkina Faso has also perfected “sensor-to-shooter” drone integration, where ground teams with laser designators guide Turkish airstrikes in real time.
 And when roads become deathtraps, Burkinabè paratroopers simply fly over the ambushes — a tactic Somalia’s flat, open plains could readily adopt.
+Both armies now emphasize “decapitation” raids targeting high-value insurgent leaders, a tactic imported from Russian instructors with the Africa Corps.

 “We are not here to copy,” Fartaag said during the visit.
 “We are here to collaborate.”